|

 RFC1334, Password Authentication Protocol (PAP)-the basic internet password scheme-sends the user name and password in the clear to the server.

-RFC1962, PPP Compression Control - provides the framework to link in a compression software package, such as
+RFC1962, PPP Compression Control - provides the framework to link in a compression software package, such as STAC, for higher throughput on PPP links.

 RFC 1662, Async-PPP to Sync ML-PPP converter allows PC based asynchronous PPP implementations (COM port-based products) to communicate with synchronous PPP based routers or bridges via ISDN terminal adapters